OxNinja/blog/bggp3/index.md

 It was not my fault, right?

 So I decided to switch of target.
 I went for Python 3.8.
-After building it, making test cases and min them, a day passed, and I started to fuzz ing for the night.
+After building it, making test cases and min them, a day passed, and I started to fuzz for the night.
 Nothing after hours, not even a new find.
 There was a problem somewhere.
 It must be Python, I was thinking.
 Of course it was Python the problem, not me.

 I switched of target many times, here is what I tried (you can try yourself to fuzz them if you want):